trust is the invisible lifeline that connects us to forming safe relationships – with ourself, with others, and the world.

-trust is never easy for anyone, and it becomes even harder when you have experienced trauma.
+trust is never easy for anyone, and it becomes even harder for us after experiencing trauma.

-we do not deserve to live in fear others. we deserve to take power over our trauma, and heal our trust issues.
+we do not deserve to live in fear. we deserve to take power over our trauma, and begin to regain our trust to the best we can.

-i hope it can help you on your journey.
+i hope this can help you on your journey.

 we need the ability of trust in almost every aspect of our lives.